kayrbee/holbertonschool-hbnb/part4/README.md

 # Part 4 Project Guide

-This README details the application's structure and the task instructions for part 4.
+This README details the application's structure and the task instructions for hbnb part 4: Implementing a web front-end.

 ## Table of Contents